viki-org/VKFoundation/README.md

-Update: Source code in this repo is copied to viki-ios, so it is easier to modify.
+*** NOTICE: Source code in this repo is copied to viki-ios, so it is easier to modify.
+It won't be updated here anymore. ***

 # VKFoundation